JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 Captain’s Quarters was something you don’t see anymore: It was a huge storefront arcade on Brighton Beach Avenue near Coney Island Avenue.
 As an adult it’s clear to me there had to be some shady stuff happening in there—and it might have been a front for someone or something—but I didn’t care.
 It was an arcade that had tons of games, was well maintained and was located conveniently near me; smack dab in the middle of a stretch of street that was otherwise filled with junk stores, fruit stands and the semi-viable small businesses that typically line the streets of a poor neighborhood.

-When I stepped inside the place, I walked over to the change machine, stuck my dollar into the slot, gathered up the 4 quarters it spit back out into the tray, walked over to the *Centipede* machine and started to play.
+When I stepped inside the place, I walked over to the change machine, stuck my dollar into the slot, gathered up the four quarters it spit back out into the tray, walked over to the *Centipede* machine and started to play.

-And within less than a minute the truth was clear as day: I kinda sucked at it.
-The second game was slightly better, but felt like a chore more than a fun thing to do.
-And by the time I was on my third game, the game wasn’t fun to play.
+And within less than a minute the truth was clear as day: I kinda sucked at *Centipede*.
+My second round on the game was slightly better, but it felt like a chore more than a fun thing to do.
+And by the time I was on my third game, the game wasn’t fun to play at all.

 The graphics were cool and the game seemed like it would be fun, but the track ball that the game used was awkward to used and I also started to realize something: A video game for a home computer system wouldn’t use a trackball anyway.
 It would use that standard black Atari joystick.
 So practicing on the arcade version of the game wouldn’t help me.